csc-training/high-level-gpu-programming/docs/08-sycl-queus-groups-kernels.md

 # Kernels
  - code to be executed in parallel
  - written from the point of view of a work-item (gpu thread)
-    - each intance gets a unique `id` using the work-item index
+    - each instance gets a unique `id` using the work-item index

 <div class="column">
  - lambda expressions